 The variations on hiking the Rubicon Trail, as I briefly mentioned above, dictate where you’re going to park.
 However, no matter the route you hike you’re either going to park at Emerald Bay or D.L.
 Bliss State Park (or both).

-The route I advocate in this article begins and ends at the Vikingsholm parking lot at Emerald Bay (out-and-back hike approximately 11 miles long).
+The route I advocate in this article begins and ends at the Vikingsholm parking lot at Emerald Bay.
+So, this out-and-back hike is approximately 11 miles long.

 That said, the obvious and most convenient option is to park at the Vikingsholm parking lot.